Alzheimer's disease

-No treatments can stop or reverse its progression, though some may temporarily improve symptoms.
+No known treatments can stop or reverse its progression, though some may temporarily improve symptoms.
 A healthy diet, physical activity, and social engagement are generally beneficial in aging, and may help in reducing the risk of cognitive decline and Alzheimer's.
 Affected people become increasingly reliant on others for assistance, often placing a burden on caregivers.
 The pressures can include social, psychological, physical, and economic elements.
 Exercise programs may be beneficial with respect to activities of daily living and can potentially improve outcomes.
 Behavioral problems or psychosis due to dementia are sometimes treated with antipsychotics, but this has an increased risk of early death.

 As of 2020, there were approximately 50 million people worldwide with Alzheimer's disease.
 It most often begins in people over 65 years of age, although up to 10% of cases are early-onset impacting those in their 30s to mid-60s.
 It affects about 6% of people 65 years and older, and women more often than men.
 The disease is named after German psychiatrist and pathologist Alois Alzheimer, who first described it in 1906.
 Alzheimer's financial burden on society is large, with an estimated global annual cost of trillion.
 Alzheimer's and related dementias are ranked as the seventh leading cause of death worldwide.

 Given the widespread impacts of Alzheimer's disease, both basic-science and health funders in many countries support Alzheimer's research at large scales.
 For example, the US National Institutes of Health program for Alzheimer's research, the National Plan to Address Alzheimer's Disease, has a budget of US$3.98 billion for fiscal year 2026.
 In the European Union, the 2020 Horizon Europe research programme awarded over €570 million for dementia-related projects.

 Signs and symptoms

 The course of Alzheimer's is generally described in three stages, with a progressive pattern of cognitive and functional impairment.
 The three stages are described as early or mild, middle or moderate, and late or severe.
-The disease is known to target the hippocampus which is associated with memory, and this is responsible for the first symptoms of memory impairment.
-As the disease progresses so does the degree of memory impairment.
+The disease is known to target the hippocampus, which is associated with memory, and this is likely to be responsible for the first symptoms of memory impairment.
+As the disease progresses, so does the degree of memory impairment.